1. General information

 All applicants will be informed about the outcome of the selection process.
 The decisions cannot be subject to appeal.

-A grant should be used within twelve months after notification.
+A grant should be used within twelve months after signing a contract.

 All programme participants are to report on and evaluate their experiences.